The Top 8 Competitor Research Resource List And Tools

 - Recent employee turnover and dissatisfaction: Focus on offering the employee incentives that your competitors are lacking.

 - Lost contracts and business: Set your sights on customers that abandoned your competitors due to dissatisfaction or inadequate service.

-- Recent violation of industry standards: Violations, fines, and penalties may cause customers to lose faith in your competitors.
+- The recent violation of industry standards: Violations, fines, and penalties may cause customers to lose faith in their competitors.

 - Customer complaints: Monitor online reviews to ensure your business is succeeding in areas where your competitors are lacking.